Active phase for activated random walks on $\mathbb{Z}^d$, $ d \geq 3$, with density less than one and arbitrary sleeping rate: Fixation on non-amenable graphs

-\begin{proof} We start with the proof of (\ref{eq:ineq1}).
-For any pair of real numbers $r_2 > r_1$, let be the expected number of vertices in the ring $B_{r_2} \setminus B_{r_1}$ which are visited by the random walk, with $\Xi(0,r_2) $ being the expected number of vertices in the ball $B_{r_2}$ which are visited by the random walk.
+\end{lemma} \begin{proof} For any pair of real numbers $r_2 > r_1$, let be the expected number of vertices in the ring $B_{r_2} \setminus B_{r_1}$ which are visited by the random walk, with $\Xi(0,r_2) $ being the expected number of vertices in the ball $B_{r_2}$ which are visited by the random walk.
 By regularity of the graph, for any integer $n$ and $x \in B_{n}$, we have that,

 Then, for any $\delta^{\prime} \in (0,1)$,

 where we used (\ref{eq:regularity}) and vertex-transitivity.
 We have that,

 Since the random walk has a positive speed, we have that there exists $K=K(G)$ such that,